 If you just want to check out our favourites you can head straight to those below.
-If you need more guidance to help you buy the right keyboard for your needs, then check out our comprehensive buying advice section - either click the 'buying advice' button above, or scroll to the end of the product round-up to find all the info you'll need.
+If you need more guidance to help you buy the right beginner keyboard for your needs, then check out our comprehensive buying advice section - either click the 'buying advice' button above, or scroll to the end of the product round-up to find all your most pressing questions answered.

 - Get started with the best online piano lessons

 - Ready to upgrade?
 These are the best pianos for all budgets

 - Explore the best digital pianos for beginners

 - Our pick of the best electronic keyboards for every budget

 There are two clear choices when it comes to choosing the best beginner keyboard for you or the budding pianist in your life.
 The Yamaha Piaggero NP-12 is focused on zero frills, just the key features that any new player needs - namely great piano action and killer sounds which sound great through the built-in speakers.
 It even comes with a recording function so you can record a performance and assess it afterwards.